 Though it may be starting to look and feel more like winter everyday here in New York City, it’s actually the perfect time to start thinking of sunnier days — especially if you’re a city parent planning to send your child to summer camp in 2019.
 With so many options — sleepaway camps, day camps in the city, day camps out of the city, and specialty camps, to name a few broad categories — the search process can be overwhelming, especially for parents new to the process.
 New York Family’s signature Camp Fair series — presented in partnership with the American Camp Association, New York & New Jersey (ACA NY-NJ) — aims to help local parents connect with scores of ACA-accredited camps for children of all ages.

-The Camp Fair series runs from December through April, with the next Fairs of the season slated for February 9 (Cobble Hill, Brooklyn) and February 10 (Park Slope); all Fairs run from 12-3pm.
+The Camp Fair series runs from December through April, with the next Fairs of the season slated for April 6 (Upper East Side) and April 7 (Fort Greene, Brooklyn); all Fairs run from 12-3pm.
 All Fairs are free and open to the public (though pre-registration is encouraged), family-friendly, and feature a mix of 30-50 different camps (exact camps vary by date and location).

 Though walk-ins are welcome, parents are encouraged to pre-register online to reserve their spot for their date and location of choice.
 Plus, this year, for the first time, the Camp Fairs will be running a special contest for Camp Fair attendees who pre-register: One lucky Camp Fair attendee who signs their child up for one of the camps featured will win $500.
 Be sure to pre-register today to increase your chances of winning.